1960 UNIVERSITY OF ST ANDREWS SOUTH GREENLAND EXPEDITION

 Donkey's Ears (6600 ft) - Hackett, Martin, Pitts, Wasson - (to 5500 ft).
 This peak was also attempted from the 3700 ft camp; the attempt was abandoned when one member sprained an ankle at 5500 ft.

-Imaka ( 6400 ft) - Hackett, Martin, Pitts, Wasson - (to 4400 ft).
+Imaka (aka: Ulamersortorssuaq) ( 6400 ft) - Hackett, Martin, Pitts, Wasson - (to 4400 ft).
 This, one of the most spectacular rock pinnacles in the area, was reconnoitred from various directions.
 The highest point reached was 4400 ft on the south-east ridge, the climb starting from a 1500 ft bivouac in Sødal.

 Chaos Peak (5800 ft) - Hackett, Martin, Pitts, Wasson - (to 5400 ft).
 This is a complicated group of three summits, the most easterly being the highest: the long rock couloir facing south was climbed to the 'Black Rib'; this was climbed (III-IV) and then Pitts and Wasson climbed 250ft of V-VI + A I before the attempt was abandoned.